digitalmethodsinitiative/dmi-tcat/PHP7_KNOWN_ISSUES.md

 ## Analysis segment

-Does not work at all.
+Export modules do not use PDO yet.

 ## Other components